ivanhao/entware-ivan/README.md

 # Entware-ivan
+***
-It's a entware which include lighttpd,php5,php5-cgi,php5-cli,samba,minidlna and also include XunLei Xware.It's support Owncloud,you can download owncloud to `/opt/share/www`.
+It's a entware which include lighttpd,php5,php5-cgi,php5-cli,samba,minidlna and also include XunLei Xware.It's support Owncloud.

 It's tested in `armv7` device such as some Openwrt device,Raspberry Pi 2,Banana Pi M1+.